MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 - Sample Data - Visits

-This flow runs sometime after the 'Sample Data - Generate Employee Records' flow.
-It will create a visit record for the current time for each employee to their default facility.
-The prerequisites are more stringent then need be, to ensure all created visits can be matched to a booking created by the 'Sample Data - Generate Employee Records' flow.
-Prerequisites: Employees are active, have a default facility assigned and an assigned area that is part of that default facility.
+This flow runs twice a day and will create a visit record for each employee for their default facility.
+When an employee is active, has a default facility assigned and an assigned area that is part of that default facility, then the visit will also be linked to a booking or attestation.

 ## Bulk record deletion